$6,295 | Completing Grades 9–12

 We start the trip with a hike through El Yunque National Rainforest.
 This lush, green landscape is full of trails, pools, and waterfalls.
 Along the way, we keep an eye out for the native Coqui Tree Frog and learn about local flora and fauna from our guide.
 After the hike, we cool off in the ocean and enjoy our first full group dinner by the water.

-Days 3–5: Scuba Dive & Train with PADI/SSI Instructors
+Days 3–6: Scuba Dive & Train with PADI Instructors

 We head into Old San Juan to explore its colorful streets and local shops.
 In the afternoon, we snorkel in crystal-clear waters along El Escambrón Beach, keeping an eye out for marine life and nearby coral reefs.

-Day 10: Visit Castillo San Felipe del Morro & Take a Salsa Class
+Day 12: Visit Castillo San Felipe del Morro & Take a Bomba Class

 We head back to Old San Juan for one more day in the city.
 We explore the historic Castillo San Felipe del Morro, then finish the day with a salsa dancing class that gets everyone moving.

-We close out the trip with a final group meal and reflection time.
+We wrap up the trip with a hike through a unique forest filled with towering Pterocarpus trees and wildlife, followed by a final afternoon at the beach!
+We swim, relax, and enjoy a final group meal and reflection time.
 It’s a chance to celebrate all we’ve done, share memories, and enjoy one last evening together by the beach.

 Day 14: Homeward Bound